QuocLam-io/positive-place-be/README.md

 # Positive Place
 > A Fullstack Mern Crud app wherein users can note daily posts of what they are grateful for (or upset about).
+Inspired by (https://shop-us.kurzgesagt.org/products/gratitude-journal?variant=32410837352496 "Kurzgestat's Gratitude Journal")

 ## Table of contents
 * [General info](#general-info)